 7 “After this in my vision at night, I looked and behold there was a fourth beast—terrifying, frightening, tremendously strong, with large iron teeth.
 It devoured and crushed—and anything that was left it trampled with its feet.
 It was different from all the beasts that came before it; it had ten horns.
 Daniel 7:7 (TLV)

-Just as in Nebuchadnezzar’s dream Daniel 2, the Roman empire was described using the oppressive strength of iron.
+Just as in Nebuchadnezzar’s dream, the first one given to Daniel in Chapter 2, the Roman empire is described using the oppressive strength of iron.

 40 Finally, there will be a fourth kingdom, strong as iron—for iron shatters and breaks everything—and just as iron smashes everything, so will it shatter and crush all the others.
 41 Just as you saw that the feet and toes were partly potter’s clay and partly iron, so this will be a divided kingdom.
 It will have some of the strength of the iron, for you saw the iron mixed with clay.
 42 As the toes of the feet were partly iron and partly clay, so this kingdom will be partly strong and partly brittle.
 43 Just as you saw iron mixed with clay, people will mix with one another, but they will not adhere to one another, just as iron does not mix with clay.
 Daniel 2:40-43 (TLV)